 Welcome from the Chairperson

-The fear and uncertainty which prevailed in 1930s Europe nurtured the extremes which unleashed this cataclysmic disaster on the world but the Holocaust did not emerge from nowhere.
-It was the result of seeds sown over many years.
+The fear and uncertainty which prevailed in 1930s Europe, nurtured the extremes which unleashed the cataclysmic disaster on the world that was the Holocaust.
+It did not emerge spontaneously, it was the result of seeds sown over many years.
 Those who perpetrated the Holocaust were, like their victims, ordinary men and women.
 Yet, given fertile ground for hatred, they became killers and the world became a dangerous place.

-Through its educational programmes, HETI seeks to promote understanding of the ramifications of antisemitism and other forms of prejudice and intolerance.
-We teach about the dangers of bigotry, stereotyping and discrimination.
-HETI encourages respect and acceptance for all people.
+Through its educational programmes, HETI seeks to promote understanding of current issues, seeking to challenge antisemitism and other forms of prejudice and intolerance.
+We teach about the dangers of bigotry, stereotyping and discrimination and we encourage respect and acceptance for all people.

-Our vigilance and resolve to fight hatred and fear whenever it emerges will ensure that the Holocaust cannot, will not, and must not be repeated.
+Our vigilance and endeavour to fight hatred and fear wherever they emerge, will strengthen our resolve that the Holocaust cannot, and must not be repeated.